arraywaves/gitea-migrate/README.md

 1. Host **gitea-migrate** on your server (preferably on the same domain as Gitea).

+2. When the server starts, Gitea Migrate will automatically scan and migrate your repos to Gitea.

-2. When the endpoint is triggered, Gitea Migrate will automatically create a mirror repository in your Gitea instance.
+*For Github organisations there is the endpoint `/migrate-webhook` which is enabled in webhook mode (see Environment Variables above).
+When triggered, Gitea Migrate will automatically create a mirror repository in your Gitea instance for any newly created repos.*

 3. You can test the webhook locally using the provided script:
    ```bash